 When you are recording a track and you suddenly find a great spot that you want to immediately mark as favorite, reach for the Add Favorite menu at the lower left corner of the map, marked with an icon of a star and a plus.
 By tapping on this icon, a menu will pop-up and will allow you to mark the point as favorite - all you need to do is tap on the icon with the star at the top of the pop-up menu.
 This action will not only add a new point to your track, but it will also mark it as favorite.

 In order to add a photo to a point, tap on the point on the map that you need to attach the photo to and choose the Add Photo icon from the row of point information icons.
 A pop-up menu will allow you to either Take a photo or Add photos from library.
 As soon as you have taken a photo or added one or more from the library, it/they will show up in the photo field in the point details.

-If you wish to delete a photo from a point, you need to first select the targeted point on the map/track.
-The point details will be activated in the lower half or the screen, while the photo field will show at the top of the point details.
-Tap long on the photo you wish to delete.
-An x button will show up in the lower right corner of the photo.
-Tap on the x button and the photo will be deleted.
+If you wish to delete a photo or a video from a point, you need to first select the targeted point on the map/track.
+The point details will appear in the lower half or the screen.
+Long press on the photo/video you wish to delete.
+An x button will show up in the lower right corner of the photo/video.
+Tap on the x button and the photo/video will be deleted.